Tachytaenius/tachy-guns/content-packs/1800/readme.md

 Making the guns themselves is also done at a gunsmith's workshop, and uses the mechanic labour.
 Flintlock guns require a flint (chert) and a frizzen (steel) but are faster to reload than matchlock guns.
+Matchlock guns require a serpentine (the lever) which, because it can be made from any metal, is added to entites as a tool, not a specific reaction.

 ## Guns